keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

                 <div class="grid-item-container">
                     <img src="assets/images/benefits/pound.png" />
                     <div class="item-title">Early payment bonus</div>
-                    <div>Pay your invoices early and we'll reduce your costs by 5%.
+                    <div class="item-description">Pay your invoices early and we'll reduce your costs by 5%.
 This is just our way of saying thank you for being a loyal customer.</div>
                 </div>
             </div>
         </div>